MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-scc-powershell.md

 ms.topic: article
 ms.service: o365-security-and-compliance
 localization_priority: Normal
-ms.assetid: 8e11c808-e734-4874-ac94-e5251ea85c19
+ms.assetid:
 search.appverid: MET150
+ROBOTS: NOINDEX
-description: "Admins can learn how to use the old Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell for multi-factor authentication (MFA) or federated authentication."
+description: "Admins can learn how to use the older Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell for multi-factor authentication (MFA) or federated authentication."
 ---

-# MFA - Connect to Security & Compliance Center PowerShell using the old module
+# V1 module - Connect to Security & Compliance Center PowerShell using MFA

 > [!NOTE]
 > The older Exchange Online Remote PowerShell Module that's described in this topic will eventually be retired.
 The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA, so we suggest using it instead.
 For instructions, see [Connect to Security & Compliance Center PowerShell](connect-to-scc-powershell.md).